What do I need to know about the GDPR legislation?

 The GDPR imposes a documentation obligation, meaning that the organization must be able to demonstrate that it is acting in accordance with the GDPR.
 This includes consent, information provided, data subject rights, data security, processing minimization, and agreements with processors.
 Therefore: Map out the data processing activities within the organization.
 Many organizations will need to update their privacy statements, and this is important.
 Failure to have a (complete) privacy statement will soon result in a hefty fine.

-Once the GDPR comes into effect, the Wbp obligation to report data processing to the supervisory authority will no longer apply.
-Instead, organizations will be required to maintain their own records of processing activities ('processing register') that take place under their responsibility.
+As soon as the GDPR applies, the obligation under the Wbp to notify data processing operations to the supervisory authority lapses.
+Instead, organizations must themselves maintain a register of processing activities ('processing register') that take place under their responsibility.

 Data Processing Agreement: